Apprehended

 Giorgi Akhobadze

-In his letter, Akhobadze discusses the ongoing protests and states that this movement is the 'last chance' that must be seized.
-He calls on the public to unite and continue the struggle, despite his imprisonment.
-'The fight will go on until the end!'
-Akhobadze declares.
+Akhobadze's letter also addressed the ongoing protests, noting that this movement represents "the last chance" that must be seized.
+He urged the public to unite and continue the fight, despite his imprisonment.
+"The fight will be to the end!"
+Akhobadze declared.

 Loading...